kimtonyhyun/aux_analysis/docs/load_data.md

 ```
 M = load_scanimage_tif('ctx_00001.tif');
 ```
 where "ctx_00001.tif" is the filename of the TIFF file.
+The analysis PC should, of course, have enough RAM to load the entire movie into memory.